LeoYulinLi/wall-canvas/README.md

 }
 ```

-At the end, we blend everthing together to get the image to be painted onto the HTML canvas:
+In the end, we blend everything together to get the image to be painted onto the HTML canvas:
 ```typescript
 const i_s = alpha * specular[i] * 2000;